 Students enrolled in the Online History MA program are required to file and maintain an online Plan of Study (hereafter iPOS) with the Graduate College.
 The iPOS is accessed through the student's MyASU, under the "My Programs and Degree" section.
 The iPOS serves as an agreement between the student, academic unit, and the Graduate College to verify the type, quality, and acceptability of the coursework and Culminating Experience required for the degree.
-The iPOS should be completed before the student reaches 15 credit hours within the program.
+The iPOS should be completed before the end of a student's first semester in the program.